 And yes, that might feel a little inconvenient in a world where most of us barely carry cash anymore.
 But here’s the thing: it’s absolutely worth planning ahead for.

 There is an ATM inside the restaurant if you forget to bring cash, but it charges a fee.
-Most reviewers recommend stopping at your bank or an ATM on the way to avoid the extra cost.
+Most locals recommend stopping at your bank or an ATM on the way to avoid the extra cost.

 Once you’ve got cash in hand, the payment process is quick and easy.